jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 ### The Palace of King Minos

-North from the Albert Hall a muddy climb lead to The Palace of King Minos.
+North from the *Albert Hall* a muddy climb lead to The Palace of King Minos.
 This passage and its continuation (The Minotaur Rift) has some of the most beautiful formations found on Migovec to date, in particular fine walls of calcite, gypsum and aragonite crystals, mud formations and weird soot encrusted floors.
-The Palace has a labyrinthine nature with several passages leading back to Albert Hall, the largest loop of which was named Ouroboros
+The Palace has a labyrinthine nature with several passages leading back to *Albert Hall*, the largest loop of which was named Ouroboros

 The passage has a classic large phreatic lozenge shape, with some